ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/encryption-at-rest.markdown

 On the other hand, if encryption is turned on - the raw data files are useless without possesion of the secret key.

 Because encryption is done at the lower levels of the storage engine, it makes it super easy to use.
-Everything is done transparentely behind the scenes and requires no user intervention.
+Everything is done transparentely behind the scenes and requires minimal user intervention.

 **How does it work?**